 This document is intended to guide you as you enter into our system.
-Some of you are quite familiar with Research College of Nursing (RCN) and some of you are participating from a distance.
-We hope that this will serve as a reference to answer your questions, and link you to the support you need.
-Information about the program is found at Research College of Nursing.
-The website has a link for Masters and Post Masters students.
-That link contains information and forms, and resources referenced in this guide.
+Some of you are quite familiar with RCN and some of you are participating from a distance.
+We hope that this will serve as a reference to answer your questions and link you to the support you need.
+Complete information about the program is found at researchcollege.edu.
+The website has a link for Current Students, then MSN and Post Masters students.
+The link contains information, forms, and resources referenced in this guide.
 Please refer to it frequently.
 This guide also will link you to a personal connection with the Graduate Program Director, Dr. Lynn Warmbrodt who will be happy to answer your questions, or visit with you about graduate school.

-Research College of Nursing (RCON) first considered the addition of a graduate program in 1989.
+Research College of Nursing first considered the addition of a graduate program in 1989.
 The health care environment was rapidly changing with an emphasis on community-based, cost-contained, managed primary care.
-With the potential for more publicly funded health care, opportunities for advanced practice nurses seemed likely, especially in underserved, rural or vulnerable populations.
-It was within this environment that the RCON graduate program was initiated.
+With the potential for more publicly funded health care, opportunities for advanced practice nurses seemed likely, especially in underserved, rural, or vulnerable populations.
+It was within this environment that the RCN graduate program was initiated.
 Other factors were also influential.
 A needs assessment was conducted in preparation for the North Central Association self-study which indicated a desire for advanced practice nursing education, particularly in the area of family nurse practitioner education.
 The college was stable with capable administrative leadership and faculty.
 There was favorable acceptance of the concept in the immediate community.
 While there were two other public university-based programs in the area, their enrollments were limited.

 The college building is secured at all times.
-Students will complete a security access form available from the Administrative Secretary Sherry Owens the building is open to students from 6am-10pm.
+Students will complete a security access form available from the Administrative Secretary Sherry Owens.
+The building is open to students from 6am-10pm.

 Organizational Chart and Committees